philthompson10/pyqtdeploy/doc/demo.rst

 .. note::
-    It is recommended that, at first, you use the same versions (as specified in ``sysroot.toml``) of the different component packages shown above.
+    It is recommended that, at first, you use the same versions (as specified in :file:`sysroot.toml`) of the different component packages shown above.
     Only when you have those working should you then use the versions that you really want to use.
-This will require you to modify ``sysroot.toml`` and/or ``pyqt-demo.pdt``.
+This will require you to modify :file:`sysroot.toml` and/or :file:`pyqt-demo.pdt`.

 Building the Demo